echemdb/svgdigitizer/README.md

 pip install svgdigitizer
 ```

-The package is also available on [conda-forge](https://github.com/conda-forge/svgdigitizer-feedstock) an can be installed with conda
+The package is also available on [conda-forge](https://github.com/conda-forge/svgdigitizer-feedstock) and can be installed with conda

 ```sh .noeval
 conda install -c conda-forge svgdigitizer